Deploying your first .NET app to velixir

 What's actually happening behind the scenes

 The thing I care about most with velixir is that the platform is built around the actual .NET toolchain instead of around a generic container abstraction.
-The first time you push, we invoke the official .NET SDK with the same flags you'd use locally.
+Your build runs dotnet publish with the same flags you'd use locally, whether that's the velixir CLI on your machine or a step in your CI.
 We don't transcode your project into anything else.
 There's no buildpack in the middle pretending to understand .NET project structure.
 If dotnet publish works on your machine, it works on velixir.

-The result is a release artifact: your publish output stored durably.
+The result is a release artifact: your publish output, stored durably.
 Each push creates a new release.
-Each release sticks around for the lifetime of your account.
-Rolling back is a one-click operation that points traffic at a previous artifact, so it happens in seconds and can't fail in any of the interesting ways re-running a build can fail.
+We keep your recent ones, up to a gigabyte of build artifacts per app, evicting the oldest first and never the one that's currently serving.
+Rolling back is a one-click operation that points traffic at a previous artifact.
+It happens in seconds, and it can't fail in any of the interesting ways that re-running a build can.

 Once the artifact is built, we deploy it across the region you chose.
 Each app gets its own isolated workload, its own internal endpoints, and its own routes through our global edge layer.
 You see an app, replicas, deploy history, logs, and metrics.
 The orchestration substrate stays out of your way.